Train Regression Neural Networks Using Regression Learner App

 Typically, a good model has residuals scattered roughly symmetrically around 0.
 If you can see any clear patterns in the residuals, you can most likely improve your model.

 You can try to further improve the best model in the Models pane by changing its advanced settings.
 On the Regression Learner tab, in the Model Type section, click Advanced and select Advanced.
-Try changing some of the settings, like the sizes of the fully connected layers or the regularization strength, and then train the new model by clicking Train.
+Try changing some of the settings, like the sizes of the fully connected layers or the regularization strength, and clicking OK.
+Then train the new model by clicking Train.

 To learn more about neural network model settings, see Neural Networks.